Abnormal dense and dilute nuclear systems: Introduction

-In 1979 Mikhail Troitsky and Nikolai Chekunaev discussed in~\cite{Troitsky:1979ch} that at densities above the nuclear saturation density $n_0=0.16$\,fm$^{-3}$ the gain in the energy due to the pion condensation can exceed the energy loss associated with the transformation of nucleons into heavier baryon species like hyperons and $\Delta$ isobars.
+In 1979 Mikhail Troitsky and Nikolai Chekunaev discussed in~\cite{Troitsky:1979ch} that at densities above the nuclear saturation density, $n_0=0.16$\,fm$^{-3}$, the gain in the energy due to the pion condensation can exceed the energy loss associated with the transformation of nucleons into heavier baryon species like hyperons and $\Delta$ isobars.
 The similar idea was applied to quarks by Edward Witten in 1984.
-He conjectured in~\cite{Witten1984} that at increasing baryon density it becomes energetically favorable to occupy the $s$ quark Fermi sea.
-He argued that ``strange matter'' containing comparable numbers of up, down, and strange quarks may become absolutely stable.
-Edward~Farhi and Robert~Jaffe studied the strange matter with intermediate baryon number $10^2 <A<10^7$~\cite{Farhi:1984qu}, later Alvaro~De Rujula and Sidney~Glashow~\cite{DeRujula:1984axn,Rujula1985} suggested a possibility of existence of quark nuggets, larger size nuclearites and strange stars.
-The charge distribution in the quark nuggets and strange stars was considered in \cite{Alcock1986} in a similar manner as was done for supercharged nuclei in Refs.~\cite{Migdal:1977rn,Voskresensky:1977mz,Voskresensky:1978uf}.
-It was suggested that there may exist stars with hadronic shell and quark core --hybrid stars \cite{Shapiro1983,Bethe:1987sv}.
+In Ref.~\cite{Witten1984}, he argued that in deconfined quark matter, as the baryon density increases, it becomes energetically favorable to occupy the $s$-quark Fermi sea alongside the $u$- and $d$-quark Fermi seas.
+Moreover, he claimed that the proposed `strange matter', which contains comparable numbers of $u$, $d$, and $s$ quarks may be absolutely stable, i.e. more stable than an iron atomic nucleus.
+The Migdal hypothesis of abnormal nuclei with a pion condensate, the Lee-Wick hypothesis of abnormal nuclei with a $\sigma$ condensate and the Witten strange matter hypothesis may play an important role in cosmology, compact stars, cosmic ray physics, and relativistic heavy-ion collisions.
+Developing Witten's idea, Edward~Farhi and Robert~Jaffe examined the strange matter clusters with an intermediate baryon number $10^2 <A<10^7$, which are in equilibrium with respect to weak interactions~\cite{Farhi:1984qu}.
+Later Alvaro~De Rujula and Sidney~Glashow suggested the possibility of the existence of quark strangelets, large-size nuclearites and strange stars of a larger mass (when gravity comes into play), see Refs.~\cite{DeRujula:1984axn,Rujula1985}.
+The charge distribution in the (strangelets and nuclearites) and the strange stars was considered in~\cite{Alcock1986} in a similar manner as was done for supercharged nuclei in Refs.~\cite{Migdal:1977rn,Voskresensky:1977mz,Voskresensky:1978uf}.
+The surface layer of strange objects (strangelets, quark nuclearites and strange stars) has typical thickness $\sim 10$ fm.
+Also it was suggested that there may exist stars with a hadronic shell of a macroscopic size and quark core --hybrid stars~\cite{Shapiro1983,Bethe:1987sv}.

 First investigations were done ignoring possibility of color superconductivity.
-As a detailed review one may use \cite{Madsen1998}.
-Presence of the Cooper pairing in quark matter was known starting from works \cite{Barrois1977,Bailin1984}, where gaps were estimated as $\Delta\lsim$ MeV, as for the nucleons.
-Then interest to possibility of quark stars was renewed after arguments were given in \cite{Shuryak,Rajagopal} in favor of large values of the quark-quark pairing gaps, $\Delta\sim 100$ MeV, see \cite{Alford2008} and references therein.
+As a detailed review one may use Ref.~\cite{Madsen1998}.
+The phenomenon of the Cooper pairing was known to exist in quark matter starting from works~\cite{Barrois1977,Bailin1984}, where the pairing gaps were estimated to be $\lsim$\,MeV, as for nucleons.
+Then, an interest to a possibility of quark stars revived after arguments were given in~\cite{Shuryak,Rajagopal} in favor of large values of the quark-quark pairing gaps, $\sim 100$\,MeV, see Ref.~\cite{Alford2008} and references therein.